-Coordinating all the support for CYPs with special educational needs or disabilities (SEND) and developing the school's SEND Policy and action plans to make sure all CYPs get a consistent, high quality response to meet their needs in school.
-This includes developing and monitoring the school's graduated response of support for our SEND CYPs and supporting the assessment of progress and impact.

-- Ensuring the changes under the SEND Code of Practice 2014 are implemented in line with the school's SEND Development Plan. - Ensuring that parents are involved in supporting their CYP's learning, kept informed about the support their CYP is getting, and involved in reviewing how they are doing. - Liaising with all the other people who may be coming into school to help support a CYP's learning - e.g. Speech and Language Therapy, Educational Psychology, etc. - Updating the school's SEND register (a system for ensuring all the needs of CYP with SEND in the school are known) and making sure that there are excellent records of your CYP's progress and needs. - Providing specialist support for teachers and support staff in the school so they can help CYPs with SEND in the school achieve the best progress possible. - To evaluate, in conjunction with all relevant stakeholders, the effectiveness of the school's SEND provision. - Applying for additional support and funding where necessary for our most vulnerable CYP. - Coordinating with Pastoral Leaders to ensure the best support is given to the CYPs on the SEND register and those with Graduated Support Plans and Education, Health and Care Plans.
+- Coordinating the support for children with special educational needs or disabilities (SEND) and developing the school's SEND Policy and action plans to make sure all children get a consistent, high quality response to meet their needs in school.
+This includes developing and monitoring the school's graduated response of support for our SEND children and supporting the assessment of progress and impact. - Ensuring the changes under the SEND Code of Practice 2014 are implemented in line with the school's SEND Development Plan. - Ensuring that parents are involved in supporting their children's learning, kept informed about the support their children is getting, and involved in reviewing how they are doing. - Liaising with all the other people who may be coming into school to help support a children's learning e.g. Speech and Language Therapy, Educational Psychology, etc. - Updating the school's SEND register (a system for ensuring all the needs of children with SEND in the school are known) and making sure that there are excellent records of your children's progress and needs. - Providing specialist support for teachers and support staff in the school so they can help children with SEND in the school achieve the best progress possible. - Applying for additional support and funding where necessary for our most vulnerable children. - Coordinating with Pastoral Leaders to ensure the best support is given to the children on the SEND register and those with Graduated Support Plans and Education, Health and Care

-The SEND Manager is:
+The SEND Manager is: Miss Emma Davis